 Not seeing results from your lip balm?
 Makeup artist Caroline Barnes explains why on her Speed Beauty YouTube channel

 If you feel like you’re applying lip balms and hydrating lipsticks non-stop at the moment, you’re not alone.
-It’s that time of year.
-However, exfoliation can help you curb the habit, leaving your lips smoother, suppler and suitably prepped for a moisturising salve or a party season pop of colour.
+It’s that time of year, plus add dehydrating face coverings into the mix and you've got a recipe for chapping.
+However, exfoliation can help you curb the habit, leaving your lips smoother, suppler and suitably prepped for a moisturising salve or a much-needed pop of colour.

 There are other ingredients that can also be irritative in Caroline’s experience too.
 For example, tingly lip balms that contain alcohol in them can dry out lips, as can peppermint and even vitamin E for some people.
 Switching to something more neutral can prove to be a better alternative.

 To get even more from your balm though, Caroline recommends extending your exfoliation routine to your lips - and there are a number of ways of doing so.

 Caroline always carries a packet of Kiko Pure Clean Scrub and Peel Wipes, £4.19, in her kit bag.
 Enriched with alpha hydroxy acids, they lift away dead skin cells (when you use gentle circular motions).
 Remember to rinse the residue off though before popping your lip balm on top to finish.
 The result is that you won’t just be hydrating the dead skin cells that are sitting on top of the lips.
 Caroline also rates Alpha-H Liquid Gold, £33.50, which contains 5 per cent glycolic acid.